What is the Weather Like in New Zealand in April?

 - While April is usually a great time to explore the less crowded hiking trails, make sure you read track reports on the Department of Conservation website before you set off, just in case some bad weather has damaged the tracks.

-For more tips, just check out these 10 Essential New Zealand Travel Tips.
+For more tips, just check out these the 10 Essential New Zealand Travel Tips.

 Typical Temperatures in April

 With mild temperatures, April is considered a favourable time to visit New Zealand outside of the busy tourist seasons.
 Nevertheless, you should still be prepared with some warm clothing for times when the temperatures can reach as low as -1ºC (30ºF) on some nights in the South Island.
 Some sunny days can be as high as 21ºC (70ºF) even in April.
 Because regions of New Zealand experience slightly different climates, here are some average temperatures for New Zealand in April.

 Northern New Zealand (Northland, Auckland and Tauranga) – 15ºC (59ºF)

 Central North Island (Hamilton, Taupo and Rotorua) – 13ºC (55ºF)